graciellehigino/the-return-of-the-fleas/manuscript.md

 Environmental conditions also have direct effects over species fitness.
-In this sense, environmental gradients can change the frequency of interactions through direct influence on species' characteristics and population abundance, which, on the other hand, are also affected by interactions **Poisot, Stouffer & Gravel 2015 Oikos**.
+In this sense, environmental gradients can change the frequency of interactions through direct influence on species' characteristics and population abundance, which, on the other hand, are also affected by interactions [@Poisot2014SpeWhy].
 For example, the environment can affect the production of secondary metabolites that exert selective pressure on the organisms that interact with certain plants [@Muola2010AssPla], how the geographical variation of functional characteristics generates changes in the interaction network and